Just a Kiss (film): Plot

 Dag is a successful director of television commercials who lives with his girlfriend, Halley.
 Dag, however, has a serious case of wandering eye and is given to frequent flings with other women.
 Halley tries to turn a blind eye to Dag's infidelity, but when she discovers Dag had a one-night stand with Rebecca, a beautiful but troubled ballet dancer who is dating Dag's close friend Peter, she decides things have gone too far.
-To add to her feeling of betrayal, she hears a message on the answering machine for Dag from another woman looking to meet up.
+To add to her feeling of betrayal, she hears a message on the answering machine for Dag from another woman (Paula) looking to meet up.
 Halley breaks up with Dag; soon after, she makes the acquaintance of Andre, a handsome and well-mannered classical musician.
 Andre, however, is married to Colleen, a woman with exotic sexual tastes who meets up with Peter, now suddenly without a girlfriend, on an airline flight.
 Peter and Colleen have sex in the plane’s bathroom.
 Just before the plane lands, Peter makes a cell phone call, which causes interference with the signals from the plane’s control tower and results in the plane crashing.
 The plane breaks in half and lands a few feet from the front gate.
 While all travelers in the first-class section survive, everyone in the economy class section is burned beyond recognition.
 An ambulance runs over Colleen, killing her.
 Meanwhile, Peter's very angry confrontation with Dag attracts the attention of Paula, a mysterious, alluring woman who has taken a decidedly carnal interest in Peter.
 Paula first gets involved with Dag in a sexual encounter that injures him and leads to his death.
 She next sets her sights on Peter, but he rejects her as he is mourning Colleen.
 Hurt by his rejection, Paula plots to kill Peter next.
 Andre, Peter and Rebecca mourn their respective lovers.
 However, as Paula makes her way through Peter's daisy-chained circle of friends, events take an even stranger turn as her new acquaintances begin to die in great numbers.

+At Rebecca's funeral, Peter asks "Can we take it back from you can flat-out dance?"
+The film rewinds to when Dag goes to Rebecca's room and Rebecca propositions Dag again.
+This time, he refuses and leaves.
+Peter is with Rebecca and Dag is with Halley in their building and Rebecca confesses her coming onto Dag.
+Peter is furious and breaks up with Rebecca (but they go back to her place to have sex one last time).
+Halley feels betrayed and kisses Andre while he's playing music.
+Collen sees this and throws flowers at him.
+Dag proposes as he feels he is giving up his serial philandering ways.
+He bumps into Paula, who seems angry.
+Dag and Halley walk off and Paula fantasizes about killing them.